2mol/loser-hack/README.md

 Shape the Furure, today! _More synergies!_ Less corporate! **Low effort**!

-💯 more emojis and exclamation marks than competing events, proving increased 🔥_enthusiasm_🔥!
+💯 more emojis and exclamation marks than competing events, proof of increased 🔥 _enthusiasm_!

 We have